Yedelo/YedelUtils/README.md

 # YedelUtils
 Module mainly focused on Hypixel with some cool features for improving the game.
-Currently only for 1.8.9 and 1.12.2 (CT 2.2) but likely being ported to modern versions (CT 3.0) in the future.

 Discord: yedel